 The Option Plan provides for the grant from time to time to directors, officers, employees and consultants of the Company and its subsidiaries (collectively, "Service Providers") of Options to purchase Common Shares at an exercise price determined at the time of grant.
+Common Shares purchasable on the exercise of Options will be new Common Shares issued by the Company from treasury.

-An Option exercise price cannot be lower than the market price of a Common Share on the grant date, with market price defined as the volume-weighted average trading price for the Common Shares on the

-TSX (or other applicable stock exchange) for the five immediately preceding trading days on which the Common Shares traded.
+An Option exercise price cannot be lower than the market price of a Common Share on the grant date, with market price defined as the volume-weighted average trading price for the Common Shares on the TSX (or other applicable stock exchange) for the five immediately preceding trading days on which the Common Shares traded.

 The basis and schedule upon which Options shall vest and become exercisable will be determined by the Administrator at the date of grant.
-The maximum term to expiry is five years.
+The maximum term to expiry is five years; provided, however, that an Option whose scheduled expiry falls within a "blackout" period applicable to the holder (or within three business days thereafter) will be automatically extended to a date that is 10 business days following the end of the blackout period.